Redningsselskapet/nestjs-plugins/packages/nestjs-nats-jetstream-transport/README.md

 # 🚀 Nats JetStream Transport Module for NestJS

-Build Event Driven Microservices Architecture with Nats JetSteam Server and NestJS.
+Build Event Driven Microservices Architecture with Nats JetStream Server and NestJS.

 - At-least-once delivery; exactly once within a window
 - Store messages and replay by time or sequence